usmansbk/blog-draft/markdowns/redux.md

 }
 ```

-Also, notice how the arrow functions and action types have the same names.
-This is a form of repetition, and we should always try to avoid that.
+Also, notice how our arrow functions are so short that we could move their bodies to their respective `if` blocks.

 Let's refactor our function to keep it dry.